-Condition No. Title (P liance Status ut √in the priate column) Not complied Remarks (if any) 1.3 (i) Independent Director shall be a knowledgeable individual with integrity who is able to ensure compliance and can make meaningful contribution to business ~ 1.3 (ii) He/she can be a business leader/corporate leader/bureaucrat/ university teacher with economics or business studies or law background/professionals like CA, CMA or CS, must have at least 12 years of corporate management/professional experiences ~ 1.3 (iii) In special cases the above qualifications may be relaxed subject to prior approval ~ Attachm attached ent Bio-data/CV of Independent Director is 1.4 should c n and CEO will be different individuals, The BOD learly define the role and responsibilities of the n and CEO 1.5 The Dire ectors' Report to Shareholders shall include: 1.5 (i) Industry outlook and possible future development in the industry ~ 1.5 (ii) Segment-wise or product-wise performance ~ 1.5 (iii) Risk & Concerns ~ 1.5 (iv) A discussion on cost of goods sold, gross profit margin and net profit margin ~ 1.5 (v) Discussion on continuity of any Extra-ordinary gains or loss 1.5 (vi) Basis of related party transactions- a statement of all related party transactions should be disclosed in annual report 1.5 (vii) Utilization of proceeds from public issues, rights issues and/or through any others instruments ~ 1.5 (viii) An explantation if financial results deteriorate after the company goes for Initial Public Offering (IPO), Rights Offer, Direct Listing etc. Not applicable 1.5 (ix) If significant variance occurs between quarterly financial performance and annual financial statements the management shall explain about the variances on their annual report 1.5 (x) Remuneration to directors including independent directors ✓ 1.5 (xi) The financial statements prepared by the management of the company present fairly its state of affairs, the result of its operations, cash flows and changes in equity ~ 1.5 (xii) Proper books of account of the company have been maintained. ~ 1.5 (xiii) Appropriate accounting policies have been consistently applied in preparation of the financial statements and that the accounting estimates are based on reasonable and prudent judgement ~ 1.5 (xiv) International Accounting Standards (IAS)/ Bangladesh Accounting Standards (BAS)/ International Financial Reporting Standards (IFRS) Bangladesh Financial Reporting Standards (BFRS), as applicable in Bangladesh, have been followed in preparation of the financial statements ✓
+Condition No. Title Compliance Status (Put √ in the Remarks (if any) appropriate column) Remarks (if any) Complied Not complied 1.3 (i) Independent Director shall be a knowledgeable individual with integrity who is able to ensure compliance and can make meaningful contribution to business V 1.3 (ii) He/she can be a business leader/corporate leader/bureaucrat/university teacher with economics or business studies or law background/professionals like CA, CMA or CS, must have at least 12 years of corporate management /professional experiences V 1.3 (iii) In special cases the above qualifications may be relaxed subject to prior approval V Attachment Bio-data/CV of Independent Director is attached √ 1.4 Chairman and CEO will be different individuals, The BOD should clearly define the role and responsibilities of the Chairman and CEO $\sqrt{}$ 1.5 The Directors' Report to Shareholders shall include: 1.5 (i) Industry outlook and possible future development in the industry √ 1.5 (ii) Segment-wise or product-wise performance √ - 1.5 (iii) Risk & Concerns √ 1.5 (iv) A discussion on cost of goods sold, gross profit margin and net profit margin V 1.5 (v) Discussion on continuity of any Extra-ordinary gains or loss √ 1.5 (vi) Basis of related party transactions- a statement of all related party transactions should be disclosed in annual report $\sqrt{}$ 1.5 (vii) Utilization of proceeds from public issues, rights issues and/or through any others instruments $\sqrt{}$ 1.5 (viii) An explanation if financial results deteriorate after the company goes for Initial Public Offering (IPO), Rights Offer, Direct Listing etc. $\sqrt{}$ Not Applicable 1.5 (ix) If significant variance occurs between quarterly financial performance and annual financial statements the management shall explain about the variances on their annual report $\sqrt{}$ 1.5 (x) Remuneration to directors including independent directors \checkmark 1.5 (xi) The financial statements prepared by the management of the company present fairly its state of affairs, the result of its operations, cash flows and changes in equity.
+V 1.5 (xii) Proper books of account of the company have been maintained. √ 1.5 (xiii) Appropriate accounting policies have been consistently applied in preparation of the financial statements and that the accounting estimates are based on reasonable and prudent judgment.
+V 1.5 (xiv) International Accounting Standards (IAS)/ Bangladesh Accounting Standards (BAS)/ International Financial Reporting Standards (IFRS) Bangladesh Financial Reporting Standards (BFRS), as applicable in Bangladesh, have been followed in preparation of the financial statements V